-- 3.5.1 The protection of the natural environment and the fight against climate change has never been higher up the political agenda.
+- 4.5.1 The protection of the natural environment and the fight against climate change has never been higher up the political agenda.
 In January 2018 the Government published an ambitious '25-year plan to improve the environment' which set several challenging targets.
+In May 2019, the UK parliament declared a climate and ecological emergency.
 In June 2019 the Government announced that it was committing the UK to net zero greenhouse gas emissions by 2050, the first country in the world to do this.
-At the strategic level, the JCS includes policies SD6 'Landscape', SD9 'Biodiversity and Geodiversity', INF2 'Flood Risk Management' and INF3 'Green Infrastructure'. - 3.5.2 At a local level the Gloucester City Plan (GCP) seeks to make a difference.
+At the strategic level, the JCS includes policies SD6 'Landscape', SD9 'Biodiversity and Geodiversity', INF2 'Flood Risk Management' and INF3 'Green Infrastructure'. - 4.5.2 At a local level the Gloucester City Plan (GCP) seeks to make a difference.
 The policies in this chapter specifically reflect Key Principles 1, 9 and 11.
+In July 2019, the City Council declared a climate emergency, committing to make the city carbon neutral by 2050 and the Council's activities by 2030.
 All the policies aim, directly or indirectly, to address climate change.
 With effective implementation on the ground, these policies will make a difference locally even if the results seem small when weighed against the global climate change scenario.
 There is a push to protect our most valued natural environments and species and to green our urban neighbourhoods with more trees and more green roofs/walls.
 In doing this we cool the city, create more attractive places, encourage wildlife and tackle air pollution and associated health problems.
-The plan seeks better quality green infrastructure in Gloucester and areas where nature can recover and thrive. - 3.5.3 The NPPF strongly promotes the concept of 'biodiversity net gain' through development.
-This is specifically reflected in Policy E2 and several other policies in the plan. - 3.5.4 Gloucester is at risk of serious flooding and this situation will be exacerbated as the climate changes.
+The plan seeks better quality green/blue infrastructure in Gloucester and areas where nature can recover and thrive. - 4.5.3 Part of the area covered by the Gloucester City Plan lies within the South West Marine Planarea.
+Decisions on any development likely to affect this area should take the South West Marine Plan, and the Marine Policy Statement, into account in accordance with s58 of the Marine and Coastal Access Act.
+The Marine Management Organisation (MMO) should be consulted as appropriate.
+Also see the requirement in the supporting text for Policy E5 'Renewable energy potential of the River Severn and canal'. - 4.5.4 The NPPF strongly promotes the concept of 'biodiversity net gain' through development.
+This is specifically reflected in Policy E2 and several other policies in the plan. - 4.5.5 Gloucester is at risk of serious flooding and this situation will be exacerbated as the climate changes.
 Policy E6 is detailed and robust and has been written on the basis of collaboration and the latest advice from the Environment Agency and Severn Trent Water.